History of Suresnes: War of 1870-1871 and the Paris Commune

-The “moblots”, mobile troops, marauded in the fields of Suresnes to gather the few remaining potatoes.
+The "moblots", mobile troops, marauded in the fields of Suresnes to gather the few remaining potatoes.
 Parisians with homes in Suresnes also came to bring back victuals.
 On November 24, a mobile battalion from Ille-et-Vilaine was stationed in Suresnes, occupying several houses.
 In December, the fort's guard was reinforced.
 The Croix-du-Roy brickyard (now the entrance to the cité-jardin) was used as a base by artillerymen, who used the vine stakes to keep warm.
 As Narcisse Meunier recounts: “We lived in Suresnes during the siege, and we can't recall without a twinge of sadness the pitiful state of our poor country."
-The people of Suresnes also witnessed the sorties organized by the Parisian general staff in an attempt to break the Prussian embrace.
-On January 27, 1871, France capitulated and, two days later, the fort was occupied by the enemy.
+The people of Suresnes also witnessed the sorties organized by the Parisian general staff to break the Prussian embrace.
+On January 27, 1871, France capitulated, and two days later, the fort was occupied by the enemy.
 On March 1, Wilhelm of Prussia crossed the Seine, acclaimed by his army, on a mobile bridge built in Suresnes to reach Paris, the old suspension bridge having been burnt down during the conflict.
 German troops then occupied Suresnes, with officers staying in private homes and soldiers in factories.

 Plaque on Rue Henri-Regnault, a painter who died at the end of the conflict, near Suresnes.